WilliamAshley2019/SuperPan/README.md

 ## Requirements
-- JUCE 8 (last compiled in Juce 8.0.11), + VST3 SDK
+- JUCE 8 (last compiled in Juce 8.0.11), + VST3 SDK the .jucer file is now provided however, if building from scatch in juce use plugin basics + dsp.
-- Visual Studio 2022 last compiled in v17.
+- Visual Studio 2022 last compiled in v17 or similar environment to build.
-- A DAW supporting 64-bit VST3 plugins (for VST3 version)
+- A DAW supporting 64-bit VST3 plugins (for VST3 version) to test.

 ## Contributing
 Contributions are welcome!
 Please submit issues or pull requests for new pan laws, features, or bug fixes.